AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 > That means a given scheduled deadline will only be triggered in its originating context.
 > Thus any `@DeadlineHandler` annotated function you wish to be called on a met deadline, must be in the same Aggregate/Saga from which is was scheduled.
 >
 > Axon calls this Context a Scope.
-If necessary, implementing and providing your own Scope will allow you to schedule Deadlines in your own custom, scoped components.
+If necessary, implementing and providing your own Scope will allow you to schedule Deadlines in your custom, scoped components.

 A `@DeadlineHandler` is matched based on the Deadline Name and the Deadline Payload.